St. Charles, Missouri

 See below for what you can do to improve St. Charles’s water.

-- Use Berkey filters with activated carbon to filter out 21 of the 27 contaminants in your drinking water.
+- Use Berkey filters with activated carbon to filter out at least 77% of contaminants in your drinking water.

 - These are more expensive than pitchers to purchase, but can be more effective.